DwayneDevelops/Sprint-Challenge-Lambda-Times-React/README.md

 - [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

-    PropTypes are used to direct which types of properties an object must/should contain.
-It is important because

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

 - [x] Explain the details of a Higher Order Component?

-    A HOC is a component that takes in a another component as a function.
-Ex: const someHOC = Component1() => Component2() => {}

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.